-Photo by Caroling Car
+Photo by Hessel Duijff

-Lava + Motley - (\$???)
-A small number of these have been hatched so far.
+Lava + Diffused - This combination is mostly what one would expect when combining these two morphs.
+The lava gene also seems to intensify the diffusion pattern, for extreme more result. а Photo by Carol Huddleston - Low Belly Reptiles Lava + Motley - A small number of these have been hatched so far.
 The next few years should provide us with a better idea of what to expect of this morph.
-Pictured is a pin-striped lava.
+Pictured is a pinstriped lava.